Medication Search: Votrient

 Pregnancy: This medication may cause harm to an unborn fetus if taken by the mother while she is pregnant.
 It should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if pazopanib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about breast-feeding, as it is recommended that breast-feeding be stopped while using this medication.

-Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age and is not recommended for this age group.
+Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age and it is not recommended for this age group.
 Do not give this medication to children less than 2 years of age as it severely affects body weight gain, organ growth, and maturation, and may cause serious problems with a child’s growth.